 I’ll ask her about it when I get back from school.

 “I’ll be going!”
-I tapped the front of my shoes and made sure it fitted my feet snugly.
+I tapped the front of my shoes and made sure it fitted snugly.

 “Stay safe!”
-My mom’s yell almost shook the house.
-Gosh, she should tone down a little.
-Reminded me of how scary it was when I made her mad in the past.
+My mom yelled.
+It sorta reminded me of those scary days when I made her mad in the past.

 With that, I opened the door and set off towards my new journey to school.
 Well, I mean, I’m 16, so I’ve technically been in school for almost a decade now?
 Key word: new journey.

 My new journey as a TALENTLESS.

 School was 20 minute away by foot.
-Though so, the journey itself was a harsh one.
+Though so, the journey itself is a harsh one.
 I have to carry this heavy schoolbag behind my aching back every time.

-Houses lined the streets, a road where cars would infrequently pass by, trees interspersed at intervals.
+Your typical two-story houses lined the streets, a road where cars would infrequently pass by, trees interspersed at intervals together with streetlight poles.

 Oh look, it’s Prune.

 Prune?
 Yeah, Prune.
 I know her name sounds weird, it’s a fruit, but don’t ask me, ask her parents.

-Her bluish white hair shimmered gold under the lights of dawn, two fluffy ears peeking from her silver hair, matching exceptionally well with her blazer.
+Her bluish white hair shimmered under the lights of dawn, two fluffy ears peeking from her silver hair, matching exceptionally well with her white uniform.
 Not to mention that pristine bushy tail underneath her skirt.
-Hah~

 The cute blue school bag she carried for some odd reason was smaller than my own.
 I don’t get how some people bring less books to school when practically every textbook is required in class.
-One day the teacher would use this book, the next day that book.
-I always got caught up in that mess, forgetting to bring the aforementioned textbook, and had to borrow her since she sat right next to me.
+On one day the teacher would use this book, another day, that book.
+I always get caught up in that mess, forgetting to bring the aforementioned textbook, and had to borrow her’s, since she sat right next to me.

 Fluffy ears you say?
 Well, her birthday was a week ago, and since then, her real ears disappeared, replaced by those two up top.
 Her hair that was supposed to be white turned a beautiful snow colour.
-Basically, she became a demi-human of sorts.
+Basically, she has become a demi-human of sorts.
 That’s her TALENT.